scolby33/weather_kindle/README.md

 ### Configuration

 The installer will have created a configuration file at `weather/etc/weather_config.sh`.
 Connect to your Kindle via USB and open this file in a text editor.
 Follow the instructions within to configure your location and what weather service you want to use to obtain the local weather data.
-The current best choice is the World Meterological Organization, which seems to have the most stable API.
+The current best choice is the World Meteorological Organization, which seems to have the most stable API.

 ### Begin Displaying the Weather